Masters 2026

 Amen Corner survival — play conservatively on 11 and 12.
 Birdie 13 when you're in position.

-Mid-iron excellence — approaches into the sloped Bermuda greens from 150–200 yards separate fields.
+Mid-iron excellence — approaches into the sloped bentgrass greens from 150–200 yards separate fields.

 Putting on Bentgrass — the fastest greens in golf require perfect speed control, not line.